nadrojisk/PythonIDS/project2.md

 ### 4. Ettercap ^[3]^

 Ettercap was originally intended to be used for packet sniffing on LAN networks but has evolved into a tool used primarily for man-in-the-middle attacks.
 One of the most common man-in-the-middle attacks, and one provided by Ettercap, is ARP poisoning.
-ARP poisoning is an attack that takes advantage of the communication method of the Address Resolutuon Protocol (ARP).
+ARP poisoning is an attack that takes advantage of the communication method of the Address Resolution Protocol (ARP).
 ARP is used for mapping an internal LAN network.
 Each host has what is known as an 'ARP Table' where they keep track of internal ip addresses and the MAC address of that particular ip address.
 The reason for this protocol is to help route packets or frames to an individual host.
 When trying to route messages internally, computers will ask who has an ip address.
-This request is broadcasted accross the ENTIRE network.
+This request is broadcasted across the ENTIRE network.
 If a computer has the associated ip address, they will reply to that message.
 The key points to keep in mind in this communication is that these messages are broadcasted and are NOT verified.
 ARP poisoning takes advantage of these points by first discovering all of the hosts, and mapping the network, finding ACTIVE hosts.
 Once the attacker has selected a victim machine, they send replies to ARP requests for the victim machine's ip address- these are known as 'Gratuitous ARP' messages.
 No machine has requested these, but because ARP can not verify if the host sending these messages is who they say they are the attacker can get away with the attack.
 Through sending these messages, the attacker is 'poisoning' the ARP tables of the network and more importantly the gateway or router of the network.
 When messages intended for the victim machine arrive in the network, they are routed to the attacker instead of the victim!